Finance Canada Payments Consultative Committee

 |Diane Brisebois||President and CEO||Retail Council of Canada|

-* One rotating seat will be reserved for a member institution, which will be chosen by the CBA
+* Two rotating seats are reserved for a member institution, which are chosen by the CBA

-** Intention is to always have 1 acquirer representative on the committee, with the representative rotating every two years amongst the acquirers.
+** Intention is to always have one acquirer representative on the committee, with the representative rotating every two years amongst the acquirers.

-*** Intention is to always have 2 consumer group representatives on the committee, with the representatives rotating every two years amongst consumer groups.
+*** Intention is to always have two consumer group representatives on the committee, with the representatives rotating every two years amongst consumer groups.

 Terms of Reference

-FinPay (or the Committee) is a forum of public and private sector representatives that will discuss industry level developments in the Canadian payments system.
+FinPay (or the Committee) is a forum of public and private sector representatives to discuss industry level developments in the Canadian payments system.

-- Discuss approaches for dealing with emerging and ongoing challenges/opportunities in the payments system.
+- Discuss approaches for dealing with emerging and ongoing challenges/opportunities in the payments system; and

 - Inform Government policy-making about the Canadian payments system.